Gerlach Woodcarving – master woodcarver M. Gerlach English version – click here Deutsch - klick hier.. « go back....next page »....

 • Hand carving

-The coat of arms is carved entirely by hand.
-First the rough shapes are laid out; depth, light and shadow make the coat of arms become lively and three-dimensional.
+The coat of arms is carved by hand.
+First, the shape is laid out.
+Depth, light and shadow make the coat of arms appear lively and three-dimensional.

-Afterwards the coat of arms is painted in the correct heraldic tinctures.
-On request, gold leaf and special surface treatments are possible.
+The coat of arms is painted in correct heraldic colors.
+Gold leaf and special finishes are available on request.

 • Mounting and shipping

-Depending on size, the back is prepared for wall mounting and the finished work is packed securely for parcel service or forwarding agent.
+Depending on size, we prepare the back for mounting and pack the coat of arms securely for parcel service or freight.

 What influences the price of a carved coat of arms?

-Because every coat of arms is a unique piece with its own symbolism, each hand-carved wooden crest is calculated individually.
-Two factors are especially important: size and complexity.
-It is good to know that a small coat of arms of around 40 cm in height can actually be more time-consuming than a larger one because the details of the symbols become very small.
+Since each coat of arms is unique and has its own symbols, every hand-carved wooden coat of arms is calculated individually.
+Two key factors are (1) size and (2) how elaborate the design is.
+Please note: small coats of arms (up to approx. 40 cm height) can be more time-consuming because the details are extremely small.

 • Size and format of the coat of arms